 How to speed up your website to improve user experience and top Google search results as well as reduce hosting costs by decreasing CPU usage

 I discovered the cost of hosting when your website starts to receive some real traffic.
-I received the dreaded e-mail that so many people receive from their hosting service that substantial traffic my websites receive cause tremendous CPU usage and I would have to upgrade my account.
+I received the dreaded e-mail that so many people receive from their hosting service, that my website is receiving substantial traffic causing excessive CPU usage and I have to upgrade my account.
 Site5.com wanted to increase my hosting fee to $123 per month (VPS4) and gave me three days to upgrade my account or move it elsewhere.
-The e-mail stated “We are having an emergency issue involving your account.”
+The e-mail stated, “We are having an emergency issue involving your account.”
 “Your average usage CPU time is 10.03% while the average CPU usage is 0.48% across our fleet.”

 On my hosting account, I run websites with plain HTML; PHP scripts; and some with WordPress.
 WordPress is a great content management system to build a website and/or blog but it is a heavy database user and can hog CPU time.
 I decided to implement several methods to optimize my websites, improve security and reduce CPU usage instead of paying $123 per month.